hugabuglab/SweMaMi_Large-for-Gestational-Age_infants/README.md

 > **Maternal gut microbiome diversity and functional potential in early pregnancy are associated with large-for-gestational-age birth: a nested case-control study within the SweMaMi cohort**
 > Antony AT, Mohseni F, Toubon G, Guðnadóttir U, Engstrand L, Fransson E, Schuppe-Koistinen I, Brusselaers N, Hugerth LW.

-This repository documents the full analysis pipeline used in the study.
+This repository documents the analysis pipeline used in the study.
 It is provided for **transparency**.
-Note that the raw sequencing data are not hosted here (see [Data availability](#data-availability)),the analyses cannot be re-run end-to-end from this repository alone, but every analytical step reported in the manuscript is included.
+Note that the raw sequencing data are not hosted here (see [Data availability](#data-availability)),so the analyses cannot be re-run end-to-end from this repository alone.
+Code for the main analyses is included; the sensitivity analyses used identical methods on a restricted subset (see the Sensitivity analysis section below).

 ---